Bachelor of Ministry

 - Examine the challenges of animism for current missionary strategy.

-- CCM221 - Foundations of Cross Cultural Ministry
+- CCM221 - Preparing for Cross Cultural Field Ministry

 Students should be able to: